-“Hi Prestigious Director.
+“Hi, Prestigious Director.
 Where’s Billy?”

 “Oh.
 He left.
 Some urgent business back home.
 Anyway, we don’t need him for the rest of this.
 Kind of glad.”

 I will never know of course if Keith said something to Billy.
-Or got him fired, because he was no longer on the project.
+Or what got him fired, because he was no longer on the project.
 But the film fell apart anyway.

-I did see Billy over time in LA at various functions and he was always a perfect gentleman, even once pulled out my chair at a charity dinner.
+I did see Billy overtime in LA at various functions and he was always a perfect gentleman, even once pulled out my chair at a charity dinner.

-Now of course I know so much about the Rolling Stones.
+Now, of course, I know so much about the Rolling Stones.
 It’s impossible to write here how much I love this band and my level of appreciation for who they are and what they have accomplished.